joshuawright11/papyrus/README.md

 struct Repository: Codable { ... }
 ```

-The API is accessible through a generated struct.
+Each protocol function represents an endpoint on your API.
+They can be consumed through a generated type.

 ```swift
 let provider = Provider(baseURL: "https://api.github.com/")